Skip Ribbon Commands

 Hepato-pancreato-biliary (HPB) Cancers

-DSSO hosts the multi-disciplinary Comprehensive Liver Cancer Clinic (CLCC) at NCCS comprising HPB surgeons, medical oncologists, radiation oncologist, nuclear medicine physicians, interventional radiologists, oncologic diagnostic radiologists, pathologists and nurse practitioners.
-The CLCC manages the whole spectrum of patients with HPB malignancies and multi-disciplinary case discussions are conducted twice a week.
-The HPB surgery team is heavily involved in clinically-driven cutting-edge translational and clinical studies that aim to interrogate the molecular and mechanistic basis of liver cancer, improve patient diagnosis and prognosis and develop novel therapies for HPB diseases by bringing discoveries from the bench to the bedside that can be translated to the next efficacious therapy.
+The multi-disciplinary Comprehensive Liver Cancer Clinic (CLCC) at NCCS is a joint service clinic comprising HPB surgeons, medical oncologists, radiation oncologist, nuclear medicine physicians, interventional radiologists, oncologic diagnostic radiologists, pathologists and nurse practitioners.
+The CLCC manages the whole spectrum of patients with HPB malignancies and live multi-disciplinary case discussions are conducted twice a week at the same clinic day when the patients are seen.
+This facilitates multi-disciplinary management of the patients.
+The multi-disciplinary CLCC team also drives cutting-edge translational and clinical studies that aim to interrogate the molecular and mechanistic basis of liver cancer, improve patient diagnosis and outcomes and develop novel therapies for HPB diseases by bringing discoveries from the bench to the bedside that can be translated to the next efficacious therapy.

-The Program also coordinates translational research platforms like the NMRC Flagship Translational and Clinical Research Program in Liver Cancer (AHCC07 PLANET) to conduct the world’s first prospective multi-national, multi-omics (genomics, immunomics, metabolomics) study in a surgically resected HCC cohort, the multi-institutional PuRPOSE Program to develop a patient-specific diagnostic and predictive platform to improve efficacy of HCC treatment.
-Most recently, the creation of a radiogenomics platform to accurately detect liver lesions and predict genomic driver mutations through standard-of-care imaging and AI-based predictive and diagnostic algorithms.
+The Program also coordinates translational research platforms like the NMRC Flagship Translational and Clinical Research Program in Liver Cancer (AHCC07 PLANET) and the Singapore Liver Cancer Consortium (SLCC) to conduct the world’s first prospective multi-national, multi-omics (genomics, immunomics, metabolomics) study in a surgically resected HCC cohort.
+This country-wide consortium is supported by various adjunct grants including the BMRC IAF-PP Grant (2017), NMRC CSA Grant (2018), NMRC CS-IRG Grant (2019) and the NHIC I2Start Grant (2020).
+The enterprise has also published in various high-impact journals such as Cell, National Science Review, Hepatology and Nature Communications.
+In 2022, the NMRC TCR Grant was successfully renewed with the NMRC OF-LCG Grant with a grant quantum of $25 million for the conduct of PLANET 2.0, which leverages on two investigator initiated therapeutic clinical trials (already supported by industry) with best-in-class therapies to conduct in-vitro and in-vivo mechanistic studies to uncover predictive biomarkers that can guide therapy selection, including response and resistance to therapy.
 We collaborate closely with leading research institutes, including the Genome Institute of Singapore (GIS), the Institute of Molecular and Cell Biology (IMCB), Singapore Phenome Centre (SPC), the Translational Immunology Institute (TII), Duke-NUS, Cancer Science Institute (CSI) and the Dept. of Biological Science, NUS, Singapore Bioimaging Consortium (SBIC), the Institute for Infocomm Research (I2R) and Samsung Medical Center, South Korea.
 These multi-institutional collaborations bring together different world-class scientific expertise to bear on the challenges of HCC.

 More information on the AHCC Trials Group and all current/completed studies can be found here.